Tasmin Little: Career

 Little's first professional performance as a soloist was in 1988 with The Hallé.
 She made her first appearance at the BBC Proms in 1990, and has appeared regularly since.
 Over the course of her career Little has performed with the Royal Philharmonic Orchestra, London Symphony Orchestra, Royal Liverpool Philharmonic, the New York Philharmonic and other major orchestras, and has released over 20 albums.

 Little has been an exponent of the works of composer Frederick Delius throughout her career, and was the artistic director of "Delius Inspired", an eight-day festival held in Bradford in July 2006 celebrating his work which was broadcast on BBC Radio 3.
-She has also made a documentary on Delius for BBC Two.
+She has also made a documentary about Delius for BBC Two.

 In 2008 Little released a three-track recording, The Naked Violin, as a free download from her website in a move aimed at making classical music more accessible.
 The recording featured Bach's Partita No. 3 in E major, Eugène Ysaÿe's Sonata No.3 in D minor, and "Luslawice" by Paul Patterson, all performed unaccompanied.
 The project won the 2008 Gramophone/Classic FM Award for Audience Innovation, and was featured in an episode of The South Bank Show.

 Little received an honorary doctorate from the University of Bradford in 1996, and the University's music school, the Tasmin Little Music Centre, is named after her.
 In 2009 she received a British Academy of Songwriters, Composers and Authors Gold Badge Award, and in 2011 her album Elgar: Violin Concerto won the Critics Award at the Classic Brit Awards.
 She was appointed Officer of the Order of the British Empire (OBE) in the 2012 Birthday Honours for services to music.

 On 24 January 2020, Little announced her retirement from the concert platform for the summer of 2020, which was deferred to the end of 2020 due to the coronavirus pandemic.

+She was appointed Commander of the Order of the British Empire (CBE) in the 2023 Birthday Honours for services to music.